 Throughout the day it will update with upcoming calendar events and interesting nearby places.
 It's a great idea, a sort of visual virtual assistant, but it felt a bit too limited as it only had a handful of cards on offer.

-Android 4.2 has seen it get a bit of an overhaul with loads more cards added.
-These include things like flight information, event, hotel and restaurant booking confirmations, movie times at local cinemas, interesting photo spots in the local area and more besides.
-All in all it makes Google Now a lot more full featured and a lot closer to fulfilling its potential.
+Android 4.4 has seen it get a bit of an overhaul with loads more cards added.
+Users can now access improved real-time travel update information and are granted the option to set voice reminders, to go along with the flight information, event, hotel and restaurant booking confirmations, movie times at local cinemas, interesting photo spots recommendations that the Jelly Bean update added.

 As before, Google Now can be launched from any screen by dragging the home button upwards, and for anything that isn't covered by your cards you can initiate a voice search, which will either give a spoken answer like Siri or perform a web search and display relevant results.

 It can also be used to perform simple actions such as launching apps and it does a pretty good job of understanding what you're asking.

 Google Now is a great feature and it's now even more useful; however, it's better suited to phones than tablets, as you're more likely to have your phone on and with you throughout the day.
 Not to mention the fact that it requires a data connection and right now the Nexus 10 is Wi-Fi only, so you won't be able to use Google Now all that much when out and about.

 Once on the homescreen it's standard, familiar Android through and through.
 There's a search bar at the top which can be used to search both Google and the tablet's contents through text or voice.

 The voice search is the same as the one used in Google Now, so you can get spoken answers and launch apps with it.